Latest Granville Douane schedule

 Restaurants – LE PONTON BRASSERIE, Port de Plaisance, Tel: +33 (2) 33 50 19 31.
 One of 3 Restaurants on the Marina (excluding Ibis Hotel).

-The others 2 perhaps more ‘family friendly’.
+The others2 are perhaps more family-friendly.
 Modern premises, possibly lacking in character, but good menu & can be very reasonable if you stick with moules frites and a carafe of house wine.
-Reservation advisable.
+Reservation is advisable.

 TripAdvisor – www.tripadvisor.co.uk/Restaurants-g95189…